The society was founded in 1814 when the ladies of Neston formed a co-operative named Neston Female Friendly Society.

 Members’ death grant

 These benefits are given at the discretion of the committee.
 The committee consists of six female members, and the secretary traditionally must be male.
 The society also has three trustees.
-In 2017 the Secretary is Andy Williams.
+In 2017 Andy Williams became Secretary.
+Sadly he died on 25 April 2020.

 After the service, the procession makes its way via Church Lane and Parkgate Road, to gather round Neston Cross for a short service and blessing from clergy.
 It then makes its way down High Street, Bridge St and Chester Road to Neston Civic Hall for tea and the Annual General Meeting.
 A truly colourful day is enjoyed by everyone.